Cloudneeti/docs_cloudneeti/configuration.md

 * Enter the Subscription id
 * Select the Current offer from drop down list of our active offers
-* Enter Azure Active Directory application id and password which you have configured during installation of CloudNeeti
+* Enter Azure Active Directory application id and password which you have configured during installation of Cloudneeti
 * Enter the email id for notification
 * **Click Save and Continue** button.